 What is social prescribing?

-Social prescribing is where a health professional seeks to help someone to improve their health, wellbeing or social welfare by connecting them to community services which might be run by the council or a local charity.
+Social prescribing is where a health or social care professional seeks to help someone to improve their health, wellbeing or social welfare by connecting them to community services which might be delivered by voluntary sector organisations, the council or a housing association.
 For example, signposting people who have been diagnosed with dementia to local dementia support groups.

 There are various reasons why a person is referred for social prescribing.
-It could be:
+These are just a few examples:

 - for physical, psychological or psycho-social reasons